ncsa/Delta_doc/docs/source/user_guide/ood/jupyter.rst

-Jupyter Lab
+.. _ood-jupyterlab:

+JupyterLab
 ============

-The Open OnDemand dashboard provides an easy way to launch a Jupyter Lab environment on Delta.
+The Open OnDemand dashboard provides an easy way to launch a JupyterLab environment on Delta.

 How to Start an OOD Jupyter Lab Session
 -----------------------------------------